mako-framework/docs/01_getting_started/06_coding_standards.md

 --------------------------------------------------------

 The following coding standards have been used when developing Mako.
-We suggest you follow the same standards when developing applications using Mako.
+Please follow them when contributing code to the project.

 --------------------------------------------------------